Satellites vs Soil Fungus

 This collaboration between government and industry is broadening the horizons of Canada’s agricultural industry.
 The pilot application developed by Lim Geomatics for Sclerotinia is the first step towards empowering producers and agronomists with powerful geospatial technology to reduce the impact of crop disease.

-Lim Geomatics is Partners with:
+Lim Geomatics is an Esri business partner: